 Installation requirements vary based on your application needs.
 The different editions of SQL Server accommodate the unique performance, runtime, and price requirements of organizations and individuals.
 The SQL Server components that you install also depend on your specific requirements.
 The following sections help you understand how to make the best choice among the editions and components available in SQL Server.

-|Enterprise||The premium offering, SQL Server 2012 Enterprise edition delivers comprehensive high-end datacenter capabilities with blazing-fast performance, unlimited virtualization, and end-to-end business intelligence — enabling high service levels for mission-critical workloads and end user access to data insights.|
+|Enterprise||The premium offering, SQL Server 2016 Enterprise edition delivers comprehensive high-end datacenter capabilities with blazing-fast performance, unlimited virtualization, and end-to-end business intelligence — enabling high service levels for mission-critical workloads and end user access to data insights.|

 |Standard||SQL Server 2016 Standard edition delivers basic data management and business intelligence database for departments and small organizations to run their applications and supports common development tools for on-premise and cloud — enabling effective database management with minimal IT resources.|

 |Web||SQL Server 2016 Web edition is a low total-cost-of-ownership option for Web hosters and Web VAPs to provide scalability, affordability, and manageability capabilities for small to large scale Web properties.|

-SQL Server 2012 Developer edition lets developers build any kind of application on top of SQL Server.
+|Developer||SQL Server 2016 Developer edition lets developers build any kind of application on top of SQL Server.
 It includes all the functionality of Enterprise edition, but is licensed for use as a development and test system, not as a production server.
 SQL Server Developer is an ideal choice for people who build|

-SQL Server 2012 Express edition is the entry-level, free database and is ideal for learning and building desktop and small server data-driven applications.
+|Express editions||Express edition is the entry-level, free database and is ideal for learning and building desktop and small server data-driven applications.
 It is the best choice for independent software vendors, developers, and hobbyists building client applications.
 If you need more advanced database features, SQL Server Express can be seamlessly upgraded to other higher end versions of SQL Server.
-New in SQL Server 2012 is SQL Server Express LocalDB, a lightweight version of Express that has all of its programmability features, yet runs in user mode and has a fast, zero-configuration installation and a short list of prerequisites.|
+SQL Server Express LocalDB, a lightweight version of Express that has all of its programmability features, yet runs in user mode and has a fast, zero-configuration installation and a short list of prerequisites.|

 On an Internet server, such as a server that is running Internet Information Services (IIS), you will typically install the SQL Server client tools.
 Client tools include the client connectivity components used by an application connecting to an instance of SQL Server.

-Although you can install an instance of SQL Server on a computer that is running IIS, this is typically done only for small Web sites that have a single server computer.
+NOTE: Although you can install an instance of SQL Server on a computer that is running IIS, this is typically done only for small Web sites that have a single server computer.
 Most Web sites have their middle-tier IIS systems on one server or a cluster of servers, and their databases on a separate server or federation of servers.

 You can install just the SQL Server client components on a computer that is running client/server applications that connect directly to an instance of SQL Server.
 A client components installation is also a good option if you administer an instance of SQL Server on a database server, or if you plan to develop SQL Server applications.